-Other versions: Also made in copper coloured aluminium.
+Other versions: The Raak Fuga wall lamp also exists in copper coloured anodised aluminium.
 Made as a single tube and table lamp, 3 tubes and 5 tubes and a big version (60 cm – 23.62”).
 The big version was always sold as 1 tube, never connected with others.

 Maija Liisa Komulainen

-These wonderful wall lights were designed at the end of the 1960s by the Finnish architect and industrial designer Maija Liisa Komulainen, one of the top designers of the Raak design team from Amsterdam, Holland.
+These wonderful wall lamps were designed at the end of the 1950s by the Finnish architect and industrial designer Maija Liisa Komulainen (born January 29, 1922), one of the top designers of the Raak design team from Amsterdam, Holland.
 Komulainen won several international awards with her designs.

 Raak is best known for their organic modern design of the 1960s and 1970s which combined glass & metals for a sophisticated futuristic style.